ivogeorg/robot_patrol/README.md

    3. New directions too close to current orientation: within tolerance of current orientation.

 4. `SOS` state that would relax the requirements and allow the robot to extricate itself when it detects that it is stuck.
 Some of the parameters to relax:
    1. Angle to look for new directions > +/- pi.
 Add `extended = false` parameter to `find_safest_direction`. _Watch for wraparound.
 May need to normalize at the edges._
    2. Slow backward movement (`cmd_vel_msg_.linear.x = -0.05;`) with close 360-degree monitoring of obstacles.
    3. Note that if the robot is somehow stuck too close to an obstacle, it might be closes than `range_min` and therefore show `inf` values!

-5.(_advanced_) Add buffer space around obstacles to avoid the wheels catching the bases of the traffic signs.
+5. (_advanced_) Add buffer space around obstacles to avoid the wheels catching the bases of the traffic signs.
 See lab camera views above.
    1. Measure arc-width of the detected obstacles.
    2. Calculate the if one of the wheels might catch the obstacle.
    3. Modify the direction of the robot to avoid the obstacle.
    4. Do this dynamically throughout as obstacle widths will vary depending on the (changing) orientation relative to the robot (point of view).
    5. This will require the dimensions or the robot.